henrik/styleguide/README.markdown

 end
 ```

 Empty lines around each method so they stand apart.
 No empty lines between nested modules/classes.
-No empty line before `include`s/`extend`s as they are in a sense part of the class definition, much like `< Superclass` when you inherit.
+No empty line before `include`/`extend` as they are in a sense part of the class definition, much like `< SuperClass` when you inherit.

 ## Indent `private` like any class method.